 How to Do Individual Tree Braids

-- You will want to use 2 pieces of curly or straight extension hair to complete each braid.
-You will take the 2 pieces and begin attaching them to your section of the hair as you would begin your normal box braid.
+- You will want to use two pieces of curly or straight extension hair to complete each braid.
+You will take the two pieces and begin attaching them to your section of the hair as you would begin your normal box braid.

 - Once you’ve braided down a length to your liking, you will separate a piece of extension hair from one of the three braiding sections.
-Set that piece aside using a clip to ensure you don’t accidentally add it back into the braid.
+Set that piece aside using a clip to avoid accidentally adding it back into the braid.

 Are Individual Tree Braids Versatile?